CSCfi/beacon-python/docs/instructions.rst

     $ cd beacon-python
     $ pip install .

+.. hint:: Before running the application:

+          * configure information related to your beacon in :ref:`beacon-info`;
-Before running the application proceed with the :ref:`database-setup`.
+          * proceed with the :ref:`database-setup`.

 To run the application from command line use: